-The Company expects that all LIBOR settings relevant to it will cease to be published or will no longer be representative after June 30, 2023.
 The discontinuation of LIBOR has not affected the Company's ability to borrow or maintain already outstanding borrowings or hedging transactions.
-As of June 30, 2023, each of the agreements governing the Company's variable rate debt has been converted to a SOFR-based interest rate, with the exception of the Santa Monica Place LIBOR-based loan.
+As of September 30, 2023, each of the agreements governing the Company's variable rate debt has been converted to a SOFR-based interest rate.
 The Company has not incurred significant costs in completing such conversions to SOFR, nor have the Company's borrowing costs changed significantly from such conversions.
-The Company has converted the Santa Monica Place loan to SOFR effective July 9, 2023.